kabhari/TeleOp/README.md

 Make sure your VSCode has the following Extensions:

-- Vue Language Features
-- TypeScript Vue Plugin
+- Vue Volar extension Pack

 ### Install